JorgeCastilloPrz/jorgecastilloprz.github.io/book/index.md

 Build **real-time chat in less time** with Stream’s API & SDK solutions.
 [Activate your free Stream Chat trial](https://getstream.io/chat/trial/?utm_source=JetpackComposeInternals&utm_medium=Webpage_Content_Ad&utm_content=Developer&utm_campaign=JetpackComposeInternals_June2022_ChatTrial) to start building today.

 > Stream is our current silver 🥈 sponsor.
-Thanks to their support the book price is ⏬  **cut by a 25%** ⏬ during June.
+Thanks to their support the book price is ⏬  **cut by a 25%** ⏬ until the beginning of July.
 This effectively makes it more accessible to devs from around the world.
 Find them in [getstream.io](https://getstream.io/).

 ### <span style="font-family: 'Quicksand', 'Noto Sans', sans-serif;">How to sponsor this book</span>